Home / Diabetes symptoms / Hyperglycemia

 How to treat hyperglycemia

 When hyperglycemia occurs, you should take insulin to lower your blood sugar.
 Other effective ways of lowering blood sugar include exercise and making necessary changes to your diet.
-If your blood sugar is elevated above 240 mg/dl, you should check your urine for ketones, as exercising with ketones in your system can further elevate your blood sugar.

 Your doctor may also propose changes to your medication or insulin as a means of treating hyperglycemia.